Choose Terminix Canada Spider Pest Control For A Spider-Free Business

 Many Canadians recoil at the idea of spiders hanging out on their business premises, and for good reason.
 Spiders are all too familiar pests that always overstay their welcome.
 Spider pest control is a daunting task to take on yourself.
 So leave it to our team of spider pest control specialists who’ll handle your spider infestation with the care and attention it deserves.

-Terminix Canada has over 90 years of experience removing house spiders, cellar spiders, wolf spiders, brown recluse spiders and many other Canadian spiders from businesses nationwide.
+If you’re wondering how to get rid of spiders, wonder no more.
+Terminix Canada has over 90 years of experience removing house spiders, cellar spiders, wolf spiders, brown recluse spiders, and many other Canadian spiders from businesses nationwide.

 Common Spiders In Canada

 Colour: Yellow, black or golden.

 Behaviour: Garden spiders often build webs in areas near sunny fields where they can stay hidden and protected from the wind.
 They keep clean, orderly webs and are not aggressive.

 Size: 2 to 8 mm long (body).

 Behaviour: They can be short-bodied or long-bodied and are often found in dark, damp places like basements or cellars.
 They are sometimes referred to as daddy longlegs, as they have very long, thin legs.
 Cellar spiders construct loose and irregular webs and hang upside down in them as they wait for their prey.

 Common House Spiders

 Size: 5 to 8 mm long (female body), 3.8 to 4.7 mm long (male body).

 Colour: Brown, orange, black or grey in colour.